 After all, the new macOS version is out, however, you can give it a try which has much interesting and more features.

 Install macOS Sierra on VMware on Windows PC

 There are several reasons why you would want to install macOS on your Windows computer.
-One of the reason is if you’re a programmer who develops iOS or macOS apps, you need to access to on a Mac to work with XCode.
-Or if you’re a video editor or moviemaker who loves and makes edits, you need to access to a Mac to work with iMovie and Final Cut Pro.
+One of the reasons is if you’re a programmer who develops iOS or macOS apps, you need to access to on a Mac to work with XCode.
+Or if you’re a video editor or movie maker who loves and makes edits, you need to access to a Mac to work with iMovie and Final Cut Pro.

 Before we straightly get into, make sure you’ve enabled VT-x or AMD-v on your computer.
 If you haven’t done yet, you may want to do it otherwise you may likely have some problems.
 When you’re done with it, let’s get into it.

 At the time of writing this, the latest version of VMware Workstation is 15, but as the update goes on, if there’s the higher version of VMware, you may go with it.
 It will definitely work with the whole process.

 To begin, you need to install VMware Workstation or Player.